 “If I knew I was going to live this long, I’d have taken better care of myself.” – Mickey Mantle

-I’ve had friends and family ask me how I’ve lost 40 lbs as of 8/2009 (I’m trying to lose at least 20 more.
-This will put me at my ideal weight.
+I’ve had friends and family ask me how I’ve lost 55 lbs as of 9/2012 (I’m trying to lose at least 15 more.
 I know that my knees keep feeling better and better as I lose weight!).

-The answer is simple – The Lose Weight Diet.
+The answer is simple – consistently eat the right kinds of foods and create a calorie deficit.
 I’ve summarized the plan and put together some helpful hints – things that have worked for me, and that I know will work for you.

 Before I get into the details, let’s talk turkey (yum – turkey).
 If you’re reading this, it’s probably not because of my scintillating presentation or writing skills – it’s because you are looking for something; you either know or have a feeling that you need to lose weight.
 Chances are you’re right.
 How about some tough love:

-- Remember those old-fashioned height and weight charts?
+1. Remember those old-fashioned height and weight charts (note that these charts assume you have 5 lbs of clothing on when you weigh in)?
 It turns out they are based on a statistical “lowest mortality rate” – which means those weights listed are for a population of humans that lives longer than any other population in the same age range, regardless of cause of death.
 To put it simply, if your weight is above (or below) the ranges in the height-weight chart, your probability of death is higher than your peers that are in the range.
-But what about my BMI?
+But what about BMI?
 BMI is a height and weight chart – the only difference is your weight is divided by the square of your height, which makes the BMI curve nonlinear.
 That’s it – same inputs (height and weight), different data presentation.
 I’ve checked – “optimum BMI” is based on the same height and weight as “optimum weight”.

-- Exercise – exercise is a wonderful thing with many benefits; some doctors say if they had one pill they could prescribe to make everyone under their care healthy, it would be an exercise pill.
+3. Exercise – exercise is a wonderful thing with many benefits; some doctors say if they had one pill they could prescribe to make everyone under their care healthy, it would be an exercise pill.
 No such thing.
 More to my point, while exercise is a wonderful thing, lack of exercise is an excuse for not losing weight, not a reason.
 If you go research “calories burned per hour doing activity x”, you’ll find that the number is not tremendously higher than “calories burned per hour continuing to exist”.
 Not enough higher that you’ll be able to have a pumpkin muffin and a latte after your jog, and come away with a net calorie deficit.
+I don’t exercise a lot more now than I did when I was at my peak weight.

 Enough of that, on to the nuts and bolts: